nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ### 1.2 Using this guide

 Along the way you might encounter several icons.
-These icons can help provide several types of information that may be useful to you.
+These icons will provide you with different types of information that you may find useful.

 > :bulb: Take note when you see this icon, as it might tell you something important.

 > :memo: This icon represents a friendly tip that might be useful when using our application.

-> :warning: A caution that you have to keep in mind when using the command
+> :warning: A caution that you have to keep in mind when using the command.

-Lastly, text that are blue like this [example](#12-using-this-guide), are clickable links that will bring you to the relevant part of this user guide.
+Lastly, text that is blue like this [example](#12-using-this-guide), are clickable links that will bring you to the relevant part of this user guide.

 <br/>

 ## 2. Quick Start
-1. Ensure that you have Java 11 or above installed.
+1. Ensure that you have Java `11` or above installed.
 2. Download the latest version of **AniChan** from [here](https://github.com/AY2021S1-CS2113T-F12-2/tp/releases/tag/V2.0).
 3. Copy the file to the folder you want to use as the home folder for **AniChan**.
 4. Open **command prompt** or **terminal** and change directory into the folder.
 Run `java -jar AniChan.jar`.
 5. You will be first greeted by the **command prompt** for your name and gender as shown below.
-6. Upon completing these 2 prompts, you can begin using **AniChan**!
+6. Upon completing them, you will be able to start using **AniChan**!
-7. Type a command into the **command prompt** and press `Enter` to execute it.
+7. Type in a command into the **command prompt** and press `Enter` to execute it.
 For example, typing `help` and pressing `Enter` will display a useful help message to get you started.

 ![First Time Setup](images/User-Guide-Setting-Up.png)